Barmouth: History

-Barmouth features prominently in the novel Austerlitz by Max Sebald.
+Barmouth features prominently in the serialised short-story 'Rob the Red-Hand' published by Dolgellau-born Thomas Richards who published it in the Hobart Town Magazine between 1833 and 1834.
+In addition, the town is a key location the novel Austerlitz by Max Sebald.
 The town is featured in an idyllic light, with the narrator visiting several times during his childhood [see box].

 In January 2014, two trains were stranded at Barmouth after severe winter storms destroyed the sea wall at nearby Llanaber.